-Executing NC programs within another NC program

-Jumps with conditions as if-then decisions.

-Further information: "Jump commands folder", Page 562
+- Executing NC programs within another NC program Further information: "Call the NC program with CALL PGM", Page 274 - Jumps with conditions as if-then decisions.
+Further information: "The Jump commands folder", Page 568

 The label LBL is used for defining the machining steps for subprograms and program section repeats.